 Trastevere: The Village Within the City

-Charming, cobblestoned Trastevere is often considered Rome's Greenwich Village .
-Staunchly resisting the tides of change for centuries, the off-the-beaten-path district was known—until the millionaires and chichi real estate agents arrived a decade ago—as "the real Rome."
-It’s heavily populated by romani di Roma—those born and bred in the Eternal City for at least three generations—who call themselves the only true Romans.
-To brook no arguments, they named their charming July fete the Festa de Noantri: the "Festival of We Others," as the people of Trastevere pugnaciously labeled themselves so as to be distinguished from "Voiantri," the "you others" of the rest of Rome or anywhere else.
+Charming, cobblestoned Trastevere is often considered the stomping grounds of real Rome locals.
+Staunchly resisting the tides of change for centuries, millionaires and real estate agents started to arrive at this off-the-beaten path district over a decade ago.
+It’s heavily populated by romani di Roma—those born and bred in the Eternal City for at least seven generations—who call themselves the only true Romans.
+To brook no arguments, they named their charming July fete the Festa de Noantri, or the "Festival of We Others," as the people of Trastevere pugnaciously labeled themselves so as to be distinguished from "Voiantri," the "you others" of the rest of Rome or anywhere else.

 It's been the case ever since.
 Trastevere has always attracted "outsiders," and those have included celebrated artists and artisans.
 Raphael's model and mistress, the dark-eyed Fornarina (literally, "the baker's daughter"), is believed to have been a Trasteverina.
-The artist reportedly took time off from painting the Galatea in the nearby Villa Farnesina to woo the winsome girl at the tavern now occupied by the district's most toothsome restaurant, Romolo's.
+The artist reportedly took time off from painting the Galatea in the nearby Villa Farnesina to woo the winsome girl at the tavern now occupied by a popular trattoria, Da Romolo.
 Long cocooned from "the strange disease of modern life," the district these days has been colonized with trendy boutiques and discos.
 Today, it’s newly hip with actors and alternative thinkers, as well as legions of American students studying at John Cabot University.
-Tourists love the place, with good reason.
+Tourists love the place, with good reason, but it's far less crowded than other central areas and retains a sleepy village feel mid-week.
 Trastevere remains a delight for dialecticians, biscuit eaters, winebibbers, and book browsers alike.

 The best gateway to Trastevere turns out to be one of Rome's most picturesque: the Ponte Fabricio over the Isola Tiberina, the island wedged between Trastevere and the Campo area.
 As you stride over Rome's oldest bridge, let's not forget that Trastevere, literally translated, means "across the Tiber."

 In Rome every stone worth its weight has a story attached.
 The one behind the Tiber Island, writes ancient historian Livy, is that Etruscan leader Tarquin, on his banishment, left behind a crop of grain in the Campo Marzio.
 For various superstitious reasons this was uprooted, put in baskets, and thrown into the Tiber for good riddance.
 Mud and sediment did the rest.
 The resulting island was eventually walled in the shape of a ship, ready to take on board another myth: allegedly this is where Aesculapius, god of medicine, landed from Greece (or his serpent double did).
 Whichever, the medical tradition continues to this day in the Hospital of Fratebenefratelli, the large building to your right.
-For one of Rome's most unique ancient survivals, head (in the opposite direction) down the embankment to the island's southern tip to the ancient "stone prow" carved with medicine's serpent.
-Take in the 18th-century facade of the church of San Bartolomeo, built above Aesculapius's Temple.
-Off to the right is what some call the world's most beautiful movie theater, the open-air Cinema d'Isola di Tiberina (which operates during the summer festival of Estate Romana).
-Cross the bridge—the Ponte Cestio (dated 26 BC)—to get to Trastevere proper.
+For one of Rome's most unique ancient survivals, head (in the opposite direction) down the embankment to the island's southern tip to the ancient "stone prow," which was once part of the base of a temple.
+The surviving fragment is carved with the serpent of Aesculapius, god of health and medicine.
+Visit the church of San Bartolomeo, built above Aesculapius's Temple which dates back to the 10th century.
+Off to the right is one of the world's most beautiful movie theaters, the open-air Cinema d'Isola di Tiberina (which operates during the summer festival of Estate Romana).
+Cross the second bridge—the Ponte Cestio (dated 26 BC)—to get to Trastevere proper.

 Medieval Nooks and Crannies

-You're now on the Lungotevere riverside road but continue for another block into the district to hit Piazza in Piscinula (from piscina, pool, referring to the ancient thermal baths once located here), one of Rome's most time-stained squares, home to S. Benedetto in Piscinula, a 17th-century church with a much earlier campanile, one of the smallest and cutest in Rome, housing two original Medieval bells.
+You're now on the Lungotevere riverside road but cross over and down the stairs to hit the pretty Piazza in Piscinula (from piscina, pool, referring to the ancient thermal baths once located here), home to Saint Benedetto in Piscinula, a 17th-century church with a much earlier campanile, one of the smallest and cutest in Rome, housing two original Medieval bells.
 Here St. Benedict, the founder of Western monasticism, once had a cell.
 The church has recently been restored by the Brazilian "Heralds of the Gospel" who, in resplendent uniform, are there on Sunday to greet visitors and worshippers alike.
 The multicolor 12th-century floor is a wonder in itself.
-If you happen to come on a rare day when the church is closed, buzz no.40 at the Piazza.
-The nuns will welcome you in, donations appreciated.
 On the opposite flank of the square is the 14th-century Casa dei Mattei, replete with cross-mullioned windows and loggias.